 Aligning your business objective with analytics allows you to see, change and react to collected data as it relates to your goals.
 Setting events in Google Analytics is an easy way to discern what methods are working best, giving you the power to weed out underperforming campaigns.
 These goals should be linked to events accomplished with some action on your website in order to be tracked through Google Analytics.

 Take Parkway’s own Google Analytics.
 We set events to track specific actions we want viewers to take on our website.
 By tracking these events for a particular date range, we can see how many times the event occurred, the number of users and the number of actions taken per user.

 Actions Per User

-There will always be a time and place for traditional marketing.
-With that being said however, digital marketing offers an efficiency that cannot be beat.
-If an ad campaign is not running successfully, it can be quickly replaced or removed.
-Maybe you have ads that only run during a specific season?
-Those campaigns can be paused until they’re needed again.
+There will always be a time and place for traditional marketing campaigns.
+That being said, digital marketing offers a level of efficiency that just can’t be beat.
+Let’s say that you have an ad campaign that’s not currently meeting your expectations.
+Rather than waiting until the runtime expires, you can easily and quickly replace or remove the ad entirely.
+Maybe you have a few ads that only work well at certain times of the year, like during the holidays.
+After peak periods, those campaigns can be paused until they’re needed again.

 The same is true for your website content.
 Analytics can tell you how many people are viewing particular pages or pieces of content.
 Say you have a blog about career advancement.
 You might have articles about using particular job-finding boards, how to prepare for an interview, or what skills you need for a specific career path.
 Using analytics, you can track your audience’s engagement and see what topics are resonating more with them.
 These results can guide you in future content creation.